-To deploy to Cloud Run (fully managed), you must have the Owner or Editor role, or both the Cloud Run Admin and Service Account User roles, or any custom role that includes this specific list of permissions.
+To deploy to Cloud Run, you must have the Owner or Editor role, or both the Cloud Run Admin and Service Account User roles, or any custom role that includes a specific set of permissions.

 Deploying to a service for the first time creates its first revision.
 Note that revisions are immutable.
 If you deploy from a container image tag, it will be resolved to a digest and the revision will always serve this particular digest.

 You can deploy a container using the Google Cloud console or the

 command line.
 For instructions see, Deploying container images.